 Chinatowns feel the impact of Trump's tariffs

-President Trump has changed what he's saying about the tariffs he put in place against China, suggesting they might come down from 145% - but as of now, they are still enforced.
-Now, a lot of different kinds of businesses have been affected by this trade war, but businesses in Chinatowns have been hit especially hard since many of them rely on Chinese imports.
+President Trump has suggested that the tariffs he put in place on most imports from China might come down from the base rate of 145%.
+But as of now, they are still in force.
+And among the many businesses impacted by this are businesses in the country's Chinatowns.
+Many of them rely on Chinese imports.
 Azul Dahlstrom-Eckman from member station KQED brings us the view from San Francisco's Chinatown.

 (SOUNDBITE OF FLUTE PLAYING)